DynamicGenetics/Epicosm_legacy/README.md

 <p align="center"> ••• </p>

 ### 3 Optional parameters
+When running the harvester, please specify what you want Epicosm to do:
 `--user_harvest`        Harvest tweets from all users from a file called user_list
                       (provided by you) with a single user per line.